 - only for the time they need it.

-Contrary to popular belief, not every user accessing your WordPress instance needs to be categorized under the administrator role.
-Assign people to the appropriate roles, and you’ll greatly reduce your security risk.
+Contrary to popular belief, not every user accessing your WordPress instance needs to be categorized under the Administrator role.
+Assign people to the appropriate roles (like ‘Editor‘ or ‘Contributor‘), and you’ll greatly reduce your security risk.

-For better WordPress security, you’d need to add this to your
+For better WordPress security, you will need to add this to your

 .htaccess file to protect